a-bautista/docker-kubernetes-udemy/README.md

-﻿This project contains useful notes to understand the basics of Docker and Kubernetes.
+﻿<b>Summary:</b> This project contains useful notes to understand the basics of Docker.
+Refer to the repo multi-docker-dockerhub-ci to see the notes related to Kubernetes and the full integration with docker.

 ### Table of contents